Dev-Kibiwot/visita/README.md

 - Uploads the release build to Firebase App Distribution, making it instantly available    to testers or teams.
  #### 🔐 Firebase Integration
 - Uses GitHub Secrets for secure service account credentials

 - Automatically distributes the build to a tester group ie testers

 - Includes release notes and supports future staged rollouts

+#### Limitation
+- Doesn't create new visit due permission but configured to create both when online and offline.